 Read on to discover resorts, restaurants, beaches, and even city itineraries that are sure to make your best friend's tail wag.

-Situated on northwest Florida’s Sandestin Golf and Beach Resort, this resort is a dog-friendly accommodation, offering guests access to most Sandestin amenities.
+Situated on northwest Florida’s Sandestin Golf and Beach Resort, this resort is a dog-friendly Florida accommodation, offering guests access to most Sandestin amenities.
 Non-refundable pet fees apply.
 Or select from the Loews family of hotels.
-St. Pete Beach’s Loews Don CeSar Hotel, the region’s signature 1928 pink palace, allows dogs, and even performs doggie massages.
+St. Pete Beach’s Don CeSar Hotel, the region’s signature 1928 pink palace, allows dogs, and even performs doggie massages.

 Several hours south, the Loews Miami Beach Hotel extends families and pets the chance to stay in a luxurious Art Deco-influenced gem.
 Finally, the nation’s Southernmost City is known as a dog-friendly destination.

 If you’re looking for B&B accommodations, check into the Chelsea House Pool and Gardens or Courtney’s Place Key West Historic Cottages and Inns, for dog-friendly cottage options.

 Florida’s state parks offer more than 700,000 breathtaking, often rugged, acres.
 When planning things to do with your dog, there is a wide variety of choices.
 Leash laws are in effect, and wildlife encounters frequent.
 Dog parks, typically fenced in with shade, water and doggie showers, serve up safe places for off-leash play.